michaelprichardson/udacity-rl-collab-compet/README.md

 # Udacity Deep RL Project 3: Collaboration and Competition

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, you will work with the Tennis environment.

 ![Trained Agent (Credit Udacity)][image1]